unknownuser88/consolewrap/README.md

 ================

 ## Summary
-This plugin places your selected variable in console.log as console.log('variable' , variable); javascript only.
+This plugin places your selected variable in console.log as console.log('variable' , variable);
 THIS IS NOT A SNIPPET.

 ## Screenshot